How YouTube erased history in its battle against white supremacy

 Danielle Citron, a professor focusing on censorship and free expression at the University of Maryland Carey School of Law, said that educational efforts can be critical tools for countering hateful ideologies, particularly in an age of algorithms.
 The advocacy videos have a good shot of ending up in the same feeds as the hate videos because they use common terms, potentially reaching the users most vulnerable to radicalization.

-But ADL’s Neufeld pointed out that such attempts to persuade people from radicalization often fall flat.
-Researchers have found that many people who seek out political views online and elsewhere are looking to confirm their preferences, and experiments in turning them away from their preferences can often make them dig in even further because they resist being told that they are wrong.
+But the ADL’s Neufeld said that such attempts to persuade people from radicalization often fall flat.
+Researchers have found that many people who seek out political views online and elsewhere are looking to confirm their preferences, and experiments in turning them away from their preferences can often make them dig in further because they resist being told that they are wrong.

 Critics say YouTube is contributing to the radicalization driving several massacres recently, such as the shooting at a mosque in Christchurch, New Zealand.
 The video-broadcasting giant began discussing changes to its hate speech policy roughly a year ago as part of a systematic effort to review policies around different topics, such as violent extremism and misinformation.
 But conversations about the dangers of white supremacy accelerated after the Christchurch shooting, a person familiar with the discussions said.